lynsei/dockistry/roadmap.md

 > last updated: 05-18-2016 2pm

 # dockistry roadmap
->  "a reference roadmap for dockistry platform agnostic, language agoric software"
+>  "a reference roadmap for dockistry"

-Dockistry provides native tooling & docker-driven images that ease deployment and E2E considerations across multiple architectures, and in multiple languages.
-This is done to provide options for developers both locally, and in staging/production environments at Amazon and Google.
+Dockistry provides native tooling & docker-driven images that ease deployment and E2E considerations across multiple platforms, and in multiple languages.
+This is done to provide options for developers both locally, and in the cloud.
+(AWS/Google)

-## management tools
+## tools we provide

+#### STATUS: PRE-ALPHA.
+0.7
+Use at your own risk, as these software packages are currently under heavy development and are **not** stable.

 ##### dockistry is offering the following flavors (pre-alpha)
 | name | description | architectures | purpose | built with |